+- Turn key to position 1

+- move the steering wheel slightly to release the steering wheel lock

+- operate clutch and brake

+- automatic transmission in P or N

+- do not operate accelerator pedal

-Turn key to position 1.
-Move the steering wheel slightly to release the steering wheel lock.
-Operate clutch and brake, automatic transmission in P or N, do not accelerate; for diesel engines, turn the key to position 2 for preheating and wait until control indicator W goes out; turn key to 3 and release key.
+- diesel engines, turn the key to position 2 for preheating and wait until control indicator og goes out

+- turn key to 3 and release Starting the engine \$\phi\$ 112.

-- Always apply parking brake.
-Manual parking brake without pressing release button.
+- Always apply the parking brake without pressing the release button.
 Apply as firmly as possible on a downhill slope or uphill slope.
-Operate foot brake at the same time to reduce operating force. - Switch off the engine and ignition.
-Turn the ignition key to 0 and remove.
+Depress the foot brake at the same time to reduce operating force. - Switch off the engine.
+Turn the ignition key to 0 and remove it.
 Turn the steering wheel until the steering wheel lock is felt to engage. - For vehicles with automatic transmission, the key can only be removed when the selector lever is in the P position. - If the vehicle is on a level surface or uphill slope, engage first gear or set the selector lever to P before switching off the ignition.
-On an uphill slope, turn the front wheels away from the kerb.
+On an uphill slope, turn the front wheels away from the kerb. - If the vehicle is on a downhill slope, engage reverse gear or set the selector lever to P before switching off the ignition.
+Turn the front wheels towards the kerb.

-- If the vehicle is on a downhill slope, engage reverse gear or set the selector lever to P before switching off the ignition.
-Turn the front wheels towards the kerb. - Do not park the vehicle on an easily ignitable surface.
-The high temperature of the exhaust system could ignite the surface. - Close windows and sunroof. - The engine cooling fans may run after the engine has been switched off \$\phi\$ 136. - After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx. 30 seconds, before switching off in order to protect the turbocharger.
+- Lock the vehicle with button = on the radio remote control.
+Activate the anti-theft alarm system - Do not park the vehicle on an easily ignitable surface.
+The high temperature of the exhaust system could ignite the surface. - Close windows and sunroof. - The engine cooling fans may run after the engine has been switched off

+136. - After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx. 30 seconds before switching off, in order to protect the turbocharger.

-Keys, locks \$\times\$ 19,
+Keys, locks \$\primeq\$ 19,